noi-techpark/opendatahub-docs/source/tourism-tech.rst

   crow flies.
 - :strong:`IdFilter` allows to extract from the dataset only the items with the given IDs, separated with a :literal:`,`.
-- :strong:`Active` and :strong:`OdhActive`.
-Filters with the same
-  name, with one prefixed by :strong:`Odh` refer to the same parameter.
-The difference is however important: :strong:`Active` indicates that the item is present in the original dataset provided, while :strong:`OdhActive` shows that the item has been verified by the Open Data Hub team and is present in the Open Data Hub.
-See discussion in tip :ref:`TT2 <tour-tt2>`.
 - :strong:`ODHTag` allows to filter a result set according to tag defined by the Open Data Hub team.
 These tags are mostly related with places to see, activities that can be carried out in winter or